How To Overcome Trauma

 Yeah.

-Justin 49:52
+Justin Sunseri 49:52

 But I think the key is being mindful.
-And I don’t think you have to recall a specific traumatic event.
+And I don’t believe you have to recall a specific traumatic event.
 And if you’re ready for that, go ahead.
-But if you’re just more curious about where you’re at, and I would start with just noticing what’s happening, what are you feeling?
+But if you’re just more curious about where you’re at, I would start with just noticing what’s happening and what you feel.
 And where are you feeling?
-And really, just from a place of curiosity, start with start with like a benign area, like how do your toes feel?
-Like literally just how do your toes feel?
+And, just from a place of Curiosity, begin with a benign area, like how do your toes feel?
+Like, how do your toes feel?
 And when you move your toes?
-How does that feel?
-How does that affect your breathing?
-How does that affect your calves?
-How does it affect it?
-Just like just be genuinely curious, and start from there?
-And then if you feel something, be curious about that, just notice it.
-I think that’s it’s a safe way.
-But if you I’m really worried about telling people who’ve experienced trauma and are stuck in some sort of traumatic state, go home and shake and think about it wrong.
-Yeah, I agree.

 Bill 50:40

 No, I agree.
-I wouldn’t encourage it either.
+I wouldn’t encourage it, either.

-Justin 50:42
+Justin Sunseri 50:42

 Bill 50:50

-Yeah, that’s important that you said that, I wouldn’t have said that.
-But it’s important that you said that to give people the context of how it happened, when it happened, and why I got a result and you’re right.
-I don’t shake at home on my own.
+Yeah, that’s important that you said that; I wouldn’t have said that.
+But it’s important that you said that to give people the context of how it happened when it happened, and why I got a result, and you’re right.
+I don’t stay at home on my own.
 Like, I’ve never done that before.
-But this was an interesting experience.
-And it was brought forward to us, it was suggested to us as part of what we saw with the video from the polar bear, and what we were learning about Stephen Porges work.
-So you’re right, it was the complete package of education, plus experience and then support afterwards.
+But this was an exciting experience.
+It was brought forward to us; it was suggested to us as part of what we saw with the video of the polar bear and what we were learning about Stephen Porges’s work.

+So you’re right; it was the complete education package, plus experience and support afterward.
 So that’s exactly how I would prefer people to go about it.
 Absolutely.

-So now, as we come into the end of the podcast, I just wanted to get a little bit of an understanding about what your p
+So now, as we come to the end of the podcast, I just wanted to get a little bit of an understanding of what your p

-Justin 52:05
+Justin Sunseri 52:05

 Bill 53:54

-Justin 54:00
+Justin Sunseri 54:00

 Bill 54:44

-Justin 54:49
+Justin Sunseri 54:49

-The po, the Polyvagal podcast is available on all major listening platforms.
-JustinLMFT.com is my website where you can, I have a blog I answer all the time.
-I love answering questions.
-Justin LMFT on Instagram is the best place to kind of get new quotes and content like videos.
-We do live streams there every Sunday night before we record our episodes, which is a lot of fun Mercedes and I do a live stream.
-So yeah, JustinLMFT.com or Justin LMFT on Instagram are probably the best ways.
+The PO, the Polyvagal podcast, is available on all major listening platforms.
+JustinLMFT.
+Om is my website where you can; I have a blog I always answer.
+I love and ring questions.
+Justin LMFT on Instagram is the best place to get new quotes and content like videos.
+We do live streams there every Sunday night before we record our episodes, which is a lot of fun.
+Mercedes and I do a live stream.
+So yeah, Ju tinLMFT.com or Justin LMFT on Instagram are probably the best ways.

 Bill 55:23

-Justin 55:27
+Justin Sunseri 55:27

 You’re very welcome.
 You’re so welcome.
 Thank you for inviting me